 These are the following two:

-The first who is in the "Current User" only executes the task for the specific user himself.
+The first one in the "Current User" only runs the task for the specific user himself.

 In the second, which is in the "Local Machine" context, the task is executed once for each user.